Important SEO Statistics, Facts, and Trends for 2021

 13. Page loading speed remains among the top ranking factors.

 In the era of mobile phones and short attention spans, page loading speed plays a crucial role in user experience.
 That’s why it’s a very important SEO factor.
-Pages on sites that load quickly rank significantly higher than pages on sites that load slowly.
+Pages on websites that load quickly rank significantly higher than pages on sites that load slowly.

 14. 60% of pages on the first SERP are at least 3 years old.